SEPTA: Trolley

+Currently, SEPTA is ordering new 130 low floor streetcars that will be built and delivered by Alstom.
+These trolley cars are scheduled to enter service between 2027-2030.
+These cars will operate on the Subway-Surface trolleys, as well as Route 15 and the suburban trolleys.

 Regional Rail

 SEPTA's regional rail services primarily use a fleet of "Silverliner" electric multiple unit cars.
 During rush-hour service they are supplemented by a small fleet of unpowered passenger cars, based on the "Comet" family of railcars, hauled by 15 Siemens ACS-64 electric locomotives.

 Interurban

 The Norristown High Speed Line uses a unique class of 26 cars known as N-5s.
 They were delivered in 1993 by ABB after significant production difficulties and a change of assembly locations.
 These cars are powered by a nominally 600 volt top-contact third rail.
 They run on a standard gauge track.
 They are the first fleet of cars in North America to have Alternating Current (AC) traction motors.

-Additionally, they have running gear (trucks) incorporating design elements used on the Swedish High-Speed trains.
+They have running gear (trucks) incorporating design elements used on the Swedish High-Speed trains.
 Axle suspensions provide flexibility that allows axles to steer themselves around curves as small as 5 degrees.
 While the vehicles were designed for a top speed of 80 mph, the signal system allows operations at up to 70 mph.